 In some instances, negative reinforcement is also warranted for managers or individuals whose performance is below a threshold level.
 Negative reinforcement should be approached in a constructive spirit and should usually be limited to the very lowest performers–perhaps only 10% of the team.

 Although these examples apply to driving productivity in a distribution center environment, this approach can be effectively used to get results for other initiatives as well.
-In fact, see how we helped one organization increase productivity by 55% here.
 To learn more about our Performance Improvement programs, contact us today.